 A native of Sao Paulo, singer Céu is very much in the lineage of fellow Brazilians Gal Costa and more especially Marisa Monte.
 Latterly Céu has wisely broken away from the shackles of neo-bossa territory fused with electronica to search for her own distinctive identity.
 This latest album finds her searching and there are both positive and negative features of this ongoing quest.
-On ‘Contravento’, arguably the album’s most compelling song, there is an early 1970s feel that Gal Costa would be at home with and the subtle programming is ideally suited to her delicate voice.
+On ‘Contravento’, arguably the album’s most compelling song, there is an early 1970’s feel that Gal Costa would be at home with and the subtle programming is ideally suited to her delicate voice.
 Equally the vocal and guitar duet on ‘Palhaço’ is a very promising sign of an emerging singer-songwriter talent and the song is creative and keeps the listener on the edge of their seat.
-Reggae beats have been incorporated into previous albums and here ‘As falto e sal’ has the slightest of reggae influences on the keyboards which is unsual enough to attract the listener and there is some cod-reggae with a ska input on ‘You won’t regret it’, reggae remaining perennially popular in Brazil with Gilberto Gil and many other top stars recording in the idiom.
+Reggae beats have been incorporated into previous albums and here ‘As falto e sal’ has the slightest of reggae influences on the keyboards which is unusual enough to attract the listener and there is some cod-reggae with a ska input on ‘You won’t regret it’, reggae remaining perennially popular in Brazil with Gilberto Gil and many other top stars recording in the idiom.
 The nearest Céu comes to the more traditional bossa groove of her debut album is on ‘Retrovision’ with guitar and keyboards adding an indie rock feel.
 Céu faces a dilemma that Bebel Gilberto has recently encountered.
 There are very different expectations of a Brazilian singer inside and outside the country.
-In Gilberto’s case she became stuck in a rut with an updated dancefloor take on the classic bossa nova beat.
-Within Brazil this simply sounds passé and Céu has opted for developing new avenues that includes singing in English (new to a native English audience, perhaps less so to her native Paulistas).
-However, if she shifts the balance too much in favour of an English language repertoire, she risks alienating her international audience that appreciates the exotic sound of the Portugese language mixed with recognisable contemporary instrumentation.
-Céu has not yet found the ideal balance, but is at least on the way to getting there.
+In Gilberto’s case, she became stuck in a rut with an updated dancefloor take on the classic bossa nova beat.
+Within Brazil, this simply sounds passé and Céu has opted for developing new avenues that include singing in English (new to a native English audience, perhaps less so to her native Paulistas).
+However, if she shifts the balance too much in favour of an English language repertoire, she risks alienating her international audience that appreciates the exotic sound of the Portuguese language mixed with recognisable contemporary instrumentation.
+Céu has not yet found the ideal balance but is at least on the way to getting there.
 She performs live on a brief mid-late April UK tour.

 The unexpected recipient of a Grammy at the expense of pop idol Justin Bieber, bassist and singer Esperenza Sapalding is anything but your regular jazz artist and in reality her music does not fit neatly into any category which gives her an immediate accessability and a distinctive voice.
 Her previous album ‘Chamber music society’ was extremely well received and this new recording is an equally cohesive set of songs which will be at least as attractive to fans of contemporary black music as it will to jazz fans.
 An all-star guest list of musicians features singers Gretchen Parlato and Lalah Hathaway while instrumentalists of the calibre of Terri Lynne Carrington, Billy Hart, Jack de Johnette, Joe Lovano and Lionel Lueke provide the necessary supportive role.
 On this album there is a distinct 1970s retro feel with ‘Radio groove’, the de facto title track, reminiscent of both Minnie Ripperton in the vocal phrasing, Manhattan Transfer in the use of harmonies, and some wonderful Latin piano vamp into the bargain.
 The boundaries between jazz and soul are constantly crossed with ease on this new set as illustrated on a interesting reworking of a slow burner song from Michael Jackson’s ‘Off the wall’, ‘I can’t help it’, with creative use of vocals and lovely tenor saxohpone from Lovano.
 A heavyweight funk influence is present on ‘Cinammon tree’ with gorgeous cello intro that leads into the heavy bassline.
 This is a possible radio hit.
 Spalding’s iconoclastic tastes are exemplified further by a cover of a lesser known 1980s Wayne Shorter piece ‘Endangered species’ with guest vocals from Lalah Hathaway.
 The finest vocal piece for Spalding comes on ‘Black gold’ and the staccato mid-tempo groove sounds like a classy 1970s album track from Chaka Khan who may well be one of several influences on the young musician-singer.
 As an in-demand musician Esperanza Spalding’s recent CV is impressive to say the least and takes in pianists Gerri Allen and Herbie Hancock, vocalist Corinne Bailey Rae and tenorist Joe Lovano.
 Even Prince is reputed to be a fan of her music.
 The extremely eclectic nature of Esperanza Spalding’s musical ambitions is revealed here and this album promises to win her wider recognition beyond the confines of jazz even though the music is still firmly rooted within that tradition.